OndrejMacoszek/OndrejMacoszek/README.md

 ## 🚀 About Me

-- Learning fewer things properly.
 - Building things from scratch to understand the tradeoffs.
 - Slowing down when something feels hand-wavy.
 - Avoiding tech that looks impressive but collapses under questioning.

-I’m most comfortable on the backend, but I like full-stack work when it helps me understand the whole system — especially the contract between frontend, backend, and data.
+I like full-stack work when it helps me understand the whole system — especially the contract between frontend, backend, and data.

 ---